Answering Your Las Vegas Raiders Questions

 Read More

-Hondo, earlier this summer you predicted the Raiders' record to be 12-5.
-Do you stand by it?
-Whatya thinking big fella?
-Yvonne R.
+In the last two years, people panicked early, and in both years I held to my prediction and was correct.
+This was Week 1.
+This was a game I thought the Raiders would win, and they didn't.
+That doesn't mean they won't go win a game I thought they wouldn't.
+There is ZERO reasons to panic The Raiders will be fine.

-The big fella thinks this team is better after watching all of training camp than I thought they would be.
-I 100% stand by it.
+The Las Vegas Raiders (0-1) kickoff at home inside Allegiant Stadium on Sunday, facing the Arizona Cardinals (0-1) at 1:25 PM PT.

-If you have a question for our weekly Q/A article, feel free to send it to SpartanNationMail@yahoo.com, and put in the subject line Raiders Q/A
+Do you have any Raiders questions?
+Send them to me at SpartanNationMail@yahoo.com and put in the subject line Raiders Q/A.

 Please make sure you tell us your thoughts when you like our Facebook Page WHEN YOU CLICK RIGHT HERE.